-Charges to the subfund Base AC shares IC shares RC shares 1 Financial management (1) Daily net assets Maximum 1% incl. tax Maximum 0.50% incl. tax Maximum 0.50% incl. tax 2 Operating costs and other services (2) Daily net assets 0.10% incl. tax () () 3 Maximum indirect charges (commissions and management fees) Daily net assets Immaterial() 4 Activity fees Deducted from each transaction None 5 Performance commission Daily net assets None
+Charges to the subfund Base AC shares IC shares RC shares 1 Financial management (1) Daily net assets Maximum 1% incl. tax Maximum 0.50% incl. tax Maximum 0.50% incl. tax 2 Operating costs and other services (2) Daily net assets 0.10% incl. tax () 3 Maximum indirect charges (commissions and management fees) Daily net assets Immaterial() 4 Activity fees Deducted from each transaction None 5 Performance commission Daily net assets None

-(\) Operating costs and other services are charged on a flat-rate basis.
+- () Operating costs and other services are charged on a flat-rate basis.
 The flat rate may be deducted even if the actual costs are less than the flat rate.
-Any excess over this rate is covered by the management company.

-(\\) The subfund invests in UCIs, which is below the regulatory threshold of 20%

-(1) A percentage of management fees may be passed on to third-party marketing agents in return for marketing the subfund

-- fees related to the subfund's registration in other Member States (including fees charged by advisors (lawyers, consultants, etc.) for carrying out marketing formalities with the local regulator on the asset management company's behalf);

-- fees for listing the subfund and publishing net asset values to keep investors informed;

-- distribution platform fees (excluding retrocessions), relating to agents in foreign countries that perform a distribution function

-- the costs of drafting and distributing KIDs, prospectuses and regulatory reports; - the costs of providing regulatory information to distributors; - the costs of providing information to unitholders by all means; - information specific to direct and indirect holders: letters to holders; - website administration costs; - translation costs specific to the subfund.
+Any excess over this rate is covered by the management company. - () The subfund invests in UCIs, which is below the regulatory threshold of 20% - (1) A percentage of management fees may be passed on to third-party marketing agents in return for marketing the subfund - (2) Operating and other service costs include: - I. Fund registration and listing fees: - fees related to the subfund's registration in other Member States (including fees charged by advisors (lawyers, consultants, etc.) for carrying out marketing formalities with the local regulator on the asset management company's behalf); - fees for listing the subfund and publishing net asset values to keep investors informed; - distribution platform fees (excluding retrocessions), relating to agents in foreign countries that perform a distribution function - II.
+Costs for keeping clients and distributors informed - the costs of drafting and distributing KIDs, prospectuses and regulatory reports; - the costs of providing regulatory information to distributors; - the costs of providing information to unitholders by all means; - information specific to direct and indirect holders: letters to holders; - website administration costs; - translation costs specific to the subfund.

-- costs of data used for redistribution to third parties; - -- costs for auditing and promoting labels (e.g. SRI label, Greenfin label)

-- statutory audit fees; - depositary fees; - fees for delegation of administrative and accounting management; - tax-related fees including those of lawyers and external consultants (recovery of withholding tax on behalf of the fund, local tax agent, etc.);

-- legal fees specific to the subfund; - Costs of creating a new subfund, amortisable over 5 years. - V. Costs relating to compliance with regulatory obligations and regulatory reporting - costs for submitting regulatory reports to the regulator specific to the subfund;
+- costs of data used for redistribution to third parties; - -- costs for auditing and promoting labels (e.g. SRI label, Greenfin label) - IV.
+Depositary, legal, audit, tax fees, etc. - statutory audit fees; - depositary fees; - fees for delegation of administrative and accounting management; - tax-related fees including those of lawyers and external consultants (recovery of withholding tax on behalf of the fund, local tax agent, etc.); - legal fees specific to the subfund; - Costs of creating a new subfund, amortisable over 5 years. - V. Costs relating to compliance with regulatory obligations and regulatory reporting - costs for submitting regulatory reports to the regulator specific to the subfund;

-- operating costs for deployment of voting policies at General Meetings
+- fees for compulsory professional associations - operating costs for deployment of voting policies at General Meetings